Sponsor: National Institute for Disability, Independent Living, and Rehabilitation Research (NIDILRR)

 A recent National Academy of Sciences (NAS) consensus document determined that it should be feasible on most commercial aircraft to allow passengers to use their wheelchairs.
 However, wheelchairs would need to meet the FAA crashworthiness requirements for current aircraft seats.
 These consist of dynamic tests simulating frontal and vertical loading, plus static pull tests.

 While voluntary, RESNA WC19 currently has standards for assessing frontal crashworthiness of wheelchairs used as seating in motor-vehicles.
 We hypothesize that wheelchairs meeting current RESNA standards for vehicles can meet the FAA crashworthiness requirements for airline seats.
 To test this hypothesis, we will construct adapted versions of the FAA test fixtures and test wheelchairs that meet current WC19 requirements under frontal, vertical, and static testing conditions.
 If needed, we would perform additional testing of wheelchairs with modifications made to improve their performance under FAA test conditions.
-We will also draft procedures that would adapt FAA seat testing standards so they can be used to evaluate wheelchairs.
+Throughout the project, we will thoroughly document our methods and results so they can be used to test additional wheelchairs according to FAA seat testing standards.
+These documents could also be used to support petitions to the FAA to allow wheelchair use on aircraft.